Developing your skills

 How do I develop my employability skills?

-You’ll already have lots of skills: as a student you’ve adapted to new situations; communicated with your lecturers and fellow students; worked in or led teams; planned and organised your assignments; and many more.
+You’ll already have lots of skills: as a student; you’ve adapted to new situations; communicated with your lecturers and fellow students; worked in or led teams; planned and organised your assignments; and much more.
 You can always build on these skills to increase your employability and stand out from the crowd.
 Have you considered: